 Matt & Ross Duffer have managed to capture the essence of what it is like to watch all the ’80s movies it pays tribute to, for the very first time.

 The story is really as basic as you can get and even without too many twists and turns throughout, it just works.
 A show like this depends on strong characters, without them it would likely all fall apart.
 This is another department in which Stranger Things succeeds; the vast majority of the characters are nicely developed.
 I cared about each of these characters, most of them had depth and the ways in which they acted felt natural.

 The jock character Steve (Joe Keery) is involved in a love triangle with Nancy (Natalia Dyer) & Jonathan (Charlie Heaton), pretty cliché right?
-At first it feels like something you’ve seen many times before but I actually think Steve’s development may be my favourite overall.
-Immediately you think this guy is an idiot and that’s how you’re meant to feel but as things go on you come to realise that he’s actually a better person than you might think, he makes mistakes and owns up to them.
-Of the entire cast he’s a fairly minor character but still, time was taken to ensure he wasn’t simply one dimensional.
+At first it feels like something you’ve seen many times before.
+Strangely, I actually think Steve’s development may be my favourite overall.
+Immediately you think this guy is an idiot and that’s how you’re meant to feel.
+As things go on you come to realise that he’s actually a better person than you might think.
+He makes mistakes and owns up to them.
+Of the entire cast he’s a fairly minor character.
+Still, time was taken to ensure he wasn’t simply one dimensional.

 The camaraderie between the boys & Eleven is where the show truly shines though.
 Child actors can be hit and miss but these guys really knocked it out of the park.
 Their interactions are so well acted; it feels exceptionally natural and believable.

 The budding romance between Mike & Eleven could easily have felt forced but it’s paced well so ends up adding real emotional impact to the events that take place.